Social Engineering Scams: How to Detect and Defend Against Them

 2 - Verifying Unexpected Communications

 Unexpected communications can be a gateway for social engineering scams.
-Whether it’s an email from your bank or a call from a supposed government official, always approach unexpected communications with a dose of skepticism.
+Whether it’s an email from your bank or a call from a supposed government official, always approach unexpected communications with a dose of scepticism.

 It's wise to verify the identity of the sender or caller through a separate communication channel.
 For instance, if you receive an email from your bank, call the number on the back of your bank card rather than any number provided in the email.